Daddy Yankee: 2009–2013: Mundial and Prestige

 The single, "Grito Mundial", was released on October 8, 2009, in order to promote his ninth album, Mundial.
 The song was going to be the official theme for the 2010 FIFA World Cup, but Daddy Yankee rejected the FIFA offer, which gave them 100% of the rights.
 Despite releasing "El Ritmo No Perdona (Prende)" more than a month before, that single was not considered the first official promotional single.
 The second single, "Descontrol", was released on January 12, 2010, and topped the Billboard Latin Rhythm Airplay.
 The music video was filmed in New York City and was released on May 17, 2010.
 "La Despedida" was the third single, released on August 4, 2010.
-The song reached #4 in both Billboard Top Latin Songs and Latin Pop Songs.
+The song reached number four in both Billboard Top Latin Songs and Latin Pop Songs.
 Other songs, like "Bailando Fue" (featuring Jowell & Randy) and "Échale Pique" (featuring Yomo) were not included in Mundial.

 In 2010, Daddy Yankee participated in the song "Somos El Mundo 25 Por Haiti", by providing the rap vocals alongside rapper Pitbull.

 Daddy Yankee's sixth studio album, Prestige was released on September 11, 2012.
 It was scheduled to be released on November or December 2011, but a hurricane damaged El Cartel Records and half of the album was lost.
 The lost tracks had to be reworked and was finally released nine months later.
 The first single, "Ven Conmigo", featuring bachata singer Prince Royce, was released on April 12, 2011, and peaked at number 9 on the Billboard Latin Charts.
 The second single, "Lovumba", was released on October 4, 2011, and was a number one hit on the Billboard Latin Charts and the Latin Songs chart.
 It was also nominated for Best Urban Song at the 2012 Latin Grammy Awards.
 The third single, "Pasarela", was released on June 20, 2012.
 The album peaked at number 39 on the Billboard 200, number one on both the Billboard Latin Albums and Latin Rhythm Albums charts.
 It also peaked at number five on the Billboard Rap Albums chart.
 The fourth and last single, Limbo, was released with the album.
-The song had a great success, reaching three #1 Billboard charts (Hot Latin Song, Latin Pop Song and Latin Rhythm Airplay) and having more than 790 million views on YouTube.
+The song had a great success, reaching three number one Billboard charts (Hot Latin Song, Latin Pop Song and Latin Rhythm Airplay) and having more than 1.5 billion views on YouTube.
 The album was certified as Gold by the RIAA on March 8, 2013.